JasonPollman/chainable/readme.md

 ## Limitations
 **This module requires native `Proxy`.
 A polyfill won't work!**
-Since properties must exist on an object in order from them to be intercepted replicating the functionality using purely JavaScript is (AFAIK) impossible.
+Since properties must exist on an object in order for them to be intercepted, replicating this functionality using purely JavaScript is (AFAIK) impossible.

 *Therefore...*

-For now, `chainables` are basically limited to Node 6+ and will work in Chrome or Firefox.
+For now, `chainables` are limited to Node 6+ and will work in Chrome/Firefox.
 But hey, if you don't care about IE, go for it.